-There are also some aspects of the SAT that can make it seem like an easy test compared to some of the exams you've taken in your high school classes.
+There are also some aspects of the SAT that can make it seem like an easy test compared to some of the exams you've taken in your classes.
 Here are a few of the most prominent factors.

-Predictable Structure and Types of Questions
+Factor 1: Predictable Structure and Types of Questions

-You can also predict the types of questions you'll see and how they'll be worded if you go through enough practice materials.
+You can also predict the types of questions you'll encounter and how they'll be worded if you go through enough practice materials.
 The College Board writes questions in very specific ways that don't change significantly from test to test.

-Almost All Multiple Choice
+Factor 3: Almost All Multiple Choice

-The SAT is much less labor intensive than a lot of tests you take in school because it doesn't include any free-response questions in the main portion of the test.
-Everything is multiple choice except for the grid-in questions on the math sections, of which there are only 13 total (five on the no calculator section and eight on the Calculator section).
+The SAT is much less labor intensive than a lot of tests you take in high school because it doesn't include any free-response questions in the main portion of the test.
+Everything is multiple choice except for the grid-in questions on the math sections, of which there are only 13 in total (five on the No Calculator section and eight on the Calculator section).

-No Guessing Penalty
+Factor 4: No Guessing Penalty

 So many points!

-Tip #1: Take Plenty of Practice Tests
+#1: Take Plenty of Practice Tests

-This is the number one thing you need to do if you want the SAT to be a breeze for you.
+This is the #1 thing you must do if you want the SAT to be a breeze for you.
 The main reason students end up confused and overwhelmed by the SAT is that they go into the test blind.
-When the questions are formatted in a way that's unexpected and unfamiliar, it throws them for a loop (especially with the time pressure), and they think the test is impossibly hard.
+When the questions are formatted in a way that's unexpected and unfamiliar, it throws them for a loop (especially with the time pressure)—and they think the test is impossibly hard.

-Tip #2: Learn to De-stress
+#2: Learn to De-stress

 Taking standardized tests is much easier if you avoid putting an enormous amount of pressure on yourself throughout the process.
-When you're so preoccupied with visions of the supposedly catastrophic consequences of failure, every question you skip on the test will make you more anxious and less clear-headed.
+When you're so preoccupied with visions of the supposedly catastrophic consequences of failure, every question you skip will make you more anxious and less clear-headed.

-Tip #3: Use Process of Elimination
+#3: Use the Process of Elimination

 Rather than viewing at all the answers for a question as possible options, take a look at them with an extremely critical eye.
 Try to find reasons to cross out answers that don't make sense or that aren't supported by concrete evidence in the passage.
-This is a big help especially in the Reading section where it can be difficult to sort out the answers that are almost correct from the one answer that is completely correct.
+This is a big help, especially in the Reading section where it can be difficult to sort out the answers that are almost correct from the one answer that is completely correct.

-Tip #4: Examine and Correct Your Mistakes
+#4: Examine and Correct Your Mistakes

 You won't be able to fix all your problems just by taking a bunch of practice tests without further analysis.
 After each test, go over what you missed and figure out how you can avoid similar mistakes in the future.
-Try to find other practice questions that test the same skills as the questions you missed so that you can learn how to solve them correctly.
+Try to also find other practice questions that test the same skills as the questions you missed so you can learn how to solve them correctly.

 Don't get stumped.
 I know this is my second terrible image pun in one article, and I gotta say, I'm not sorry at all.